Indira Varma

-Indira Anne Varma (born 27 September 1973) is a British actress.
+Indira Anne Varma (born 27 September 1973) is a British actress and narrator.
 Her film debut and first major role was in Kama Sutra: A Tale of Love (1996).
-She is known for her television roles, such as playing Niobe in the BBC and HBO series Rome (2005–07), Suzie Costello in the BBC series Torchwood (2006), Zoe Luther in the BBC series Luther (2010), Ilsa Pucci in Human Target (2010–11), Ellaria Sand in the HBO series Game of Thrones (2014–2017), and The Bride in the DCU/Max adult animated series Creature Commandos (2024–present).
+She is known for her television roles, such as playing Mary Bennet’s aunt in “The Other Bennet Sister,” Niobe in the BBC and HBO series Rome (2005–07), Suzie Costello in the BBC series Torchwood (2006), Zoe Luther in the BBC series Luther (2010), Ilsa Pucci in Human Target (2010–11), Ellaria Sand in the HBO series Game of Thrones (2014–2017), and The Bride in the DCU/Max adult animated series Creature Commandos (2024–present).

 In September 2016 she began starring in the ITV/Netflix series Paranoid as DS Nina Suresh.
 She has also worked extensively in the theatre, winning a Laurence Olivier Award for her performance in Present Laughter (2019) and receiving an additional nomination for her performance in Oedipus (2025).

 Early life and education

-Indira Anne Varma was born on 27 September 1973, the only child of an Indian father and a Swiss mother who was of part Genoese Italian descent.
+Indira Anne Varma was born as the only child of an Indian father and a Swiss mother who was of part Genoese Italian descent.
+Her mother was a graphic designer and her father was an illustrator.
 She was raised in Bath, Somerset.
-Her mother was a graphic designer and her father was an illustrator.

-She was a member of Musical Youth Theatre Company ,and graduated from the Royal Academy of Dramatic Art (RADA) in London, in 1995.
+She was a member of Musical Youth Theatre Company and graduated from the Royal Academy of Dramatic Art (RADA) in London, in 1995.